 Answer: Sinduri village is not like the village of Jatrya’s dreams.

 Q2: What difference did he find between Sinduri and his dream village?

-Answer: The houses in Sinduri village is made up of tin sheets and were very weak, there were no electricity in Sinduri village, there were no open space, schools and hospitals were there in Sinduri along with bad smell coming from burning of tire.
+Answer: The houses in Sinduri village is made up of tin sheets and were very weak, there was no electricity in Sinduri village, there was no open space, schools and hospitals were there in Sinduri along with bad smell coming from burning of tire.
 Thus Sinduri village is totally different from Jatrya’s dream village.

 Q3: Have you ever been to anyone’s house as an ‘unwanted guest’?
 How did you feel?